openshift/openshift-ansible/playbooks/openstack/configuration.md

 In `inventory/group_vars/all.yml`:

 * `openshift_openstack_provider_network_name` Provider network name.
 Setting this will cause the `openshift_openstack_external_network_name` and `openshift_openstack_private_network_name` parameters to be ignored.

-## Security Configuration

-Configure required `*_ingress_cidr` variables to restrict public access to provisioned servers from your laptop (a /32 notation should be used) or your trusted network.

-You can use the command ``curl https://api.ipify.org`` to find the external IP address of your box (the ansible admin node).

-In `inventory/group_vars/all.yml`:

-* `openshift_openstack_node_ingress_cidr` Restricts public access to the deployed DNS server and cluster nodes' ephemeral ports range.
-* `openshift_openstack_ssh_ingress_cidr`
-* `openshift_openstack_lb_ingress_cidr`

-There is also the `manage_packages` variable (defaults to True) you may want to turn off in order to speed up the provisioning tasks.
-This may be the case for development environments.
-When turned off, the servers will be provisioned omitting the ``yum update`` command.
-This brings security implications though, and is not recommended for production deployments.

 ## Cinder-Backed Persistent Volumes Configuration